 For example, scientists have conducted many studies into the anti-inflammatory benefits of turmeric.
-However, the quality of these studies is not high enough to support the claim that turmeric can effectively reduce inflammation in humans.
+However, the quality of these studies is

 It is also important to remember that studies in this area tend to use highly concentrated forms of these herbal remedies.

 In some cases, certain compounds are isolated.
 One example of this is curcumin from turmeric.
 This means that the effects may differ when taking different forms of the remedy.

 As with taking any drug, there is the potential for side effects and complications to occur when taking herbal remedies.

 As the Food and Drug Administration (FDA) do not regulate herbal remedies, the exact ingredients and quality of these products may vary.
 This also means that there is less reliable information on the safety of these products.

 It is important to discuss any herbal remedies with a doctor, who can advise further on drug interactions that may occur.

 There is some evidence to support the claim that turmeric, green tea, and ginger have anti-inflammatory properties.

 For people with inflammatory health conditions, consuming these herbal remedies could be useful for reducing inflammation.